-Norwegian Cruise Line Holdings Ltd. NCLH is likely to benefit from improving occupancy, relaxation in COVID-related protocols and fleet expansion efforts.
-This and the increased focus on booking window bode well.
-In the past three months, shares of the company have gained 5.9% against the industry’s fall of 1.4%.
+Norwegian Cruise Line Holdings Ltd. NCLH is likely to benefit from improving occupancy, sequential improvement in booking activities and fleet expansion efforts.
+This and the focus on cost saving initiatives bode well.
 However, inflationary pressures and geopolitical tensions pose concerns.

 Let us discuss why investors should hold on to the stock for the time being.

 Norwegian Cruise is constantly looking to expand its fleet size to drive growth.
 It has plans to introduce eight more ships through 2027.
-Most of them are on order for the Norwegian Cruise Line, while the rest are for Oceania Cruises and Regent Seven Seas Cruises.
+Most are on order for the Norwegian Cruise Line, while the rest are for Oceania Cruises and Regent Seven Seas Cruises.
 For the Regent brand, it has one Explorer Class Ship to be delivered in 2023.
 For the Oceania Cruises brand, the company has two Allura Class Ships to be delivered in 2023 and 2025.
-With the project Leonardo, Norwegian Cruise will have an additional six ships with expected delivery dates from 2022 through 2027.
+For the Norwegian brand, the company has five Prima Class Ships on order, with scheduled delivery dates from 2023 through 2028.
+The company anticipates the additions to increase the birth count to approximately 82,000.
 In 2023, the company anticipates the additions of Norwegian Viva, Oceania Cruises Vista and Regent Seven Seas Grandeur to its fleet.

 Image Source: Zacks Investment Research

+In the past three months, shares of the company have declined 5.4% against the industry’s rise of 4.5%.
 The company’s operations are likely to be influenced by the uncertainty related to the Russian invasion of Ukraine.
 Also, geopolitical developments have pushed fuel curves higher.
 Due to the war, the management has decided to withdraw all activity in Russia.
-During the third quarter of 2022, the company’s performance was negatively impacted by the absence of premium-priced Baltic itineraries.
-Also, it stated that the impacts of COVID-19 (on the shipyards), Russia’s ongoing invasion of Ukraine and other macroeconomic events, have resulted in some delays in expected ship deliveries.
 The company anticipates the close-end nature of the deployment change and its inability to find alternatives for the itineraries to disrupt booking patterns for some time.

 Norwegian Cruise has been bearing the brunt of high expenses for quite some time.
-During the third quarter of 2022, total cruise operating expenses increased 181.7% year over year to $ 1,238.9 million.
+During the fourth quarter of 2022, total cruise operating expenses increased 69.9% year over year to $1,219.5 million.
 The company’s expenses in the quarter primarily stemmed from the resumption of cruise voyages.
 The company noted that the increase in 2022 reflects an improvement in payroll, fuel, and direct variable costs of fully operating ships.
 Also, inflationary pressures relating to food, perishables, and logistics added to the woes.
-The company anticipates inflation and global supply chain constraints to dent margins in the near term.
+The company anticipates inflation and global supply chain constraints to pressurize margins in the near term.